Did The Kardashian-Jenner Clan Just Confirm Kylie Jenner And Khloe Kardashian’s Pregnancies?

 It looks like the Kardashian-Jenner clan might have confirmed that Kylie Jenner is expecting, at least sort of.
 The family hosted a Thanksgiving feast at Kylie Jenner’s mansion, which included an amazing spread fit for a Kardashian.
-And as usual, the family treated their fans via Snapchat to every moment of their time together giving thanks.
+And, as usual, the family treated their fans, via Snapchat, to every moment of their time together giving thanks.

 The sisters documented their food and the time they spent hanging out together, and a keen observer noticed something in Kourtney Kardashian’s Snapchats: a pregnant turkey.

-Someone in the family created (or ordered) a tray of autumnal themed Rice Krispie treats, decorated like fall leaves and turkeys.
+Someone in the family created (or ordered) a tray of autumnal-themed Rice Krispie treats, decorated like fall leaves and turkeys.
 One turkey in particular is definitely sporting a round belly, which is a huge clue that Kylie Jenner and Khloe Kardashian are definitely expecting.

 It has been rumored that both sisters are expecting since earlier this fall, when the news broke via the media.
 Thus far, Kim Kardashian has been the only one to confirm that she is expecting, as she and Kanye will be having a baby via a surrogate to help protect Kim’s health.
 The mom-of-two suffered with a life-threatening condition during her last pregnancy, so she and her husband will be welcoming a girl via surrogacy.